BENEFITING: AMERICAN CANCER SOCIETY INC

 And then there is this:

 I have been battling kidney cancer for 16 years, the last 11 as a Stage IV incurable patient.
-After several months of bad medical news showing progression of my disease, my incredible luck came to the rescue once again recently when I was admitted to my second clinical trial of an experimental drug, this one at Harvard University's Dana Farber Cancer Institute in Boston.
-Participation requires me to commute to Boston every other week until after the marathon and then monthly afterwards.
-I have no idea how I will manage the logistics or finances of such an endeavor (all the while working full time as a legal counsel to the Governor of the Virgin Islands).
+After several months of bad medical news showing progression of my disease, my incredible luck came to the rescue once again this week when I was admitted to my second clinical trial of an experimental drug, this one at Harvard University's Dana Farber Cancer Institute in Boston.
+Participation will require me to commute to Boston every other week for two months and then monthly afterwards.
+Just now, I have no idea how I will manage the logistics or finances of such an endeavor (all the while working full time as legal counsel to the Governor of the Virgin Islands).
 But not for nothing is my penname PressOnRegardless.

 Our charity is the Virgin Islands Chapter of the American Cancer Society.
 Surviving cancer requires strength, determination, and unfortunately in modern America, money.
 The Society assists Islanders with expenses for treatment, drugs, and travel to cancer centers on the mainland.
 The cost can be overwhelming and by cost, I include the chronic stress that is regrettably part and parcel.
 The ACS's kind and compassionate support for local patients and their caregivers is second to NONE.
 I am humbly honored to help them in their mission.